rcarraretto/zn-resource/README.md

 var znActivityService = require('zn-resource')({ resource: 'activity', ZnHttp: ZnHttp });
 ```

-For each of those services, you should be able to perform regular CRUD operations plus extra things, depending on the service.
+For each of those services, you should be able to perform regular operations plus extra things, depending on the service.
+The interfaces are similar:
+- get one resource with `get` passing an id
+- query resources with `query` passing a request object – the service will be smart enough to figure out what goes on the endpoint and what goes as query params
+- save a resource with `save` passing resource data – if data has no id, it will create a new resource, otherwise it will update the existing resource

 ## Records